• Skip to primary navigation

 A crustless zucchini pie?

-This delicious zucchini pie has no phyllo, and it is made in a pinch.
+This delicious zucchini pie has no phyllo and is made in a pinch.
 The filling has grated zucchini, good feta cheese mixed with grated gruyere, a couple of eggs, lots of herbs, and extra virgin olive oil.

 We make this crustless pie often at home as it is ideal for a light dinner in the summer and can be ready in about an hour.